askmi/ipv4-solution/README.md

 java -jar .. /path/to/file

-You can it in parallel to reduce proccessing time by using machine CPUs (by default number of threads the same as available cpus on your machine)
+You can run it in parallel to reduce proccessing time by using machine CPUs (by default number of threads the same as available cpus on your machine)

 java -jar __ /path/to/file --parallel